intel/scikit-learn-intelex/doc/sources/index.rst

 #####################################################
 Intel(R) Extension for Scikit-learn*
 #####################################################
-Intel(R) Extension for Scikit-learn - seamless way to speed up your Scikit-learn application.
+Intel(R) Extension for Scikit-learn is a seamless way to speed up your Scikit-learn application.
 The acceleration is achieved through the use of the Intel(R) oneAPI Data Analytics Library (`oneDAL <https://github.com/oneapi-src/oneDAL>`_).
 Patching scikit-learn makes it a well-suited machine learning framework for dealing with real-life problems.